IliasGewr/Ilias-Georgoulis/README.md

 # **Pipelines for Antimicrobial Peptide (AMP) Classification**

-This repository presents the two key pipelines described in our paper **"Transfer Learning on Protein Language Models Improves
-Antimicrobial Peptide Classification"** for performing Antimicrobial Peptide (AMP) Classification:
+This repository presents the two pipelines described in our paper **"Transfer Learning on Protein Language Models Improves Antimicrobial Peptide Classification"** for performing Antimicrobial Peptide (AMP) Classification:

 1. **Embedding-Based Approach**: